DeanHazineh/DFlat-tensorflow/readme.md

 ## Usage and Documentation:

 For usage and documentation, a readthedocs page is in active development.
 You may also visit the code pages for projects that use DFlat to learn more (example: https://github.com/DeanHazineh/Multi-Image-Synthesis).
 A few tutorial notebooks (google collab) as a demo are also provided in `DFlat/examples/`.
-Additional examples will be provided in the future (we welcome community made examples).
+Additional examples will be provided in the future (we welcome community made examples sent by email).

 For developers and researchers,